The Power of Why: Your Psychological Ally To Marketing Success!

 Why ‘Why?'
 Puts Elvis’ Shaking and Moving to Shame

 Let’s examine the six honest men.
 What, How, When, Where, Who and Why.
-Which one of these is the most powerful psychological movers of them all?
-This would be better answered with an example.
+Which one of these is the most powerful movers of them all?
+It would be better answered with an example.

 Let’s assume you needed to go to the supermarket.
 All the other triggers (how, when, where, who and what) would make absolutely no difference if you didn’t know ‘WHY’ you were headed there.
 Everything else would be totally irrelevant.
 Once you know WHY you’re doing something, everything else is just a matter of logistics.

 Why Does 90% of Advertising and Marketing Communication Go Down the Drain?